There are four steps in applying for the Disability Tax Credit (DTC)

 What to do if you are denied the DTC?

-People often don’t realize that the DTC approval is not about the label, it is about how the disability impacts the caregivers and the child/to what degree the child’s disability requires additional support beyond what is expected of a “typical” child their age, especially around daily functioning.
+- DTC approval is not about the label or diagnosis, it is about how the disability impacts the person and to what degree they require additional support beyond what is expected of a “typical” person their age, especially around daily functioning.

 Frequently Asked Questions (FAQs) about Autism Tax